The next role isn’t the hard part. Figuring out who you are without this one is.

 Usually, yes.
 The indecision almost never comes from lack of information.
 The block tends to come from what the decision represents: loss of identity, fear of regret, the distance between what you actually want and what you think you should want.
 Endless deliberation has its own cost, and therapy works with the internal conflict that's making the decision feel impossible.

-No. Coaching works on what to do next.
-Therapy works on why you're stuck and what needs to shift internally for any external change to actually hold.
+Regular career coaching works on what to do next.
+Therapeutically-informed coaching works on why you're stuck and what needs to shift internally for any external change to actually hold.
 A lot of what gets called career coaching actually needs therapeutic depth to address properly.

 I was laid off and I feel lost.
 Is that normal?